johnny-bui/sablecc-maven-port/README.md

 1. Config your settings.xml

-In the $HOME/.m2/settings.xml you need a server with the ID "newton" like:
+In the $HOME/.m2/settings.xml you need a server with the ID "gpg" like:

 	<servers>
 		<server>
-			<id>newton</id>
+			<id>gpg</id>
 			<username>your user name</password>
 			<password>your private password</password>
 		</server>